 - You are encouraged to indicate expectations for in-person, remote or hybrid work schedules in the job description and during the interview process.

 We recommend that employer partners pay a competitive wage.
-The below table represents the average wage by co-op placement across business concentrations, including the lower 25%, the overall average, and the upper 25%.
+The below table represents the average wage by co-op placement across business concentrations in Academic Year 2023, including the lower 25%, the overall average, and the upper 25%.

 |Placement||Lower 25%||Average||Upper 25%|